Scottish council elections: North east Scotland and Northern Isles results

 Aberdeen's current Lord Provost Barney Crockett was re-elected as a Labour councillor, for Dyce, Bucksburn and Danestone.

+In Aberdeenshire, 26 Conservatives were elected, with 21 SNP councillors, 14 Lib Dems and nine independents.

-While the Conservative bucked the general trend across Scotland in Moray, Labour also fared well, with its seats up two seats to three.
+While the Conservative bucked the general trend across Scotland in Moray, Labour also fared well, with its seats up two, to three.

 SNP and Lib Dems chatting away very amicably together at the Aberdeen City count.
 Possible prospect of an SNP-Lib Dem partnership/coalition now - after the Labour-Conservative coalition.— BBC Andrew Kerr (@BBCandrewkerr) May 6, 2022